verrazzano/verrazzano/examples/multicluster/sock-shop/README.md

-# Multicluster Helidon Sock Shop Example Application
+# Multicluster Helidon Sock Shop

 This example application provides a [Helidon](https://helidon.io) implementation of the [Sock Shop Microservices Demo Application](https://microservices-demo.github.io/).
 It uses OAM resources to define the application deployment in a multicluster environment.

 ## Prerequisites

-* Setup a multicluster Verrazzano environment following the [installation instructions](https://verrazzano.io/docs/setup/multicluster/multicluster/).
+* Set up a multicluster Verrazzano environment following the [installation instructions](https://verrazzano.io/docs/setup/multicluster/multicluster/).
-* The example below assumes that there is a managed cluster named `managed1` associated with the multicluster environment.
+* The example assumes that there is a managed cluster named `managed1` associated with the multicluster environment.
-If your environment does not have a cluster of that name you may edit the deployment files and change the cluster name listed in the `placement` section.
+If your environment does not have a cluster of that name, you should edit the deployment files and change the cluster name listed in the `placement` section.

 The Sock Shop application deployment artifacts are contained in the Verrazzano project located at